-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; mature bunchgrasses commonly (±15%) have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Between plant interspaces (Trace). - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ±50 lbs/ac.
-Favorable years 100 lbs/ac and unfavorable years 25 lbs/ac - 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 30% of total woody canopy; mature bunchgrasses commonly (<20%) have dead centers. - 14.
+Average percent litter cover (%) and depth (in): Between plant interspaces trace to 5%, depth < 1⁄4 inch - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ± 75 lbs/ac.
+Favorable years ± 150 lbs/ac and unfavorable years ± 25 lbs/ac - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include annuals such as red brome, mustards, redstem filaree and Mediterranean grass.

-17. Perennial plant reproductive capability: All functional groups should reproduce in average and above-average growing season years.
-Little to no growth or reproduction occurs in drought years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include red brome, redstem filaree, and Mediterranean grass. - 17.
+Perennial plant reproductive capability: All functional groups should reproduce in average and above average growing season years.
+Little growth or reproduction occurs during extended or extreme drought conditions.